falhumai96/anomoly-detection/README.md

 ## Getting Started

-The project and model rely on Python within Jupyter Notebooks and uses numpy, pandas and matplotlib.
+The project and model rely on Python within Jupyter Notebooks and uses numpy, pandas, pomegranate and matplotlib.

 ### Prerequisites